-- The attacker sends a target DNS resolver multiple queries for a domain name for which s/he knows the server is not authoritative, and that is unlikely to be in the server's cache.
+- The attacker sends a target DNS resolver multiple queries for a domain name for which they know the server is not authoritative, and that is unlikely to be in the server's cache.

-- In the meantime, the attacker floods the victim server with forged responses that appear to originate from the delegated nameserver.
+- In the meantime, the attacker floods the victim server with forged responses that appear to originate from the delegated name server.
 The responses contain records that ultimately resolve the requested domain to IP addresses controlled by the attacker.
-They might contain answer records for the resolved name or, worse, they may further delegate authority to a nameserver owned by the attacker, so that s/he takes control of an entire zone.
+They might contain answer records for the resolved name or, worse, they may further delegate authority to a name server owned by the attacker, so that they take control of an entire zone.

 - Future queries for the compromised domain or zone are answered with the forged DNS resolutions from the cache.
 If the attacker has specified a very long time-to-live on the forged response, the forged records stay in the cache for as long as possible without being refreshed.

 For an excellent introduction to Kaminsky attacks, see An Illustrated Guide to the Kaminsky DNS Vulnerability.